 When you’re working with tiles, it’s fairly common to experience some that are slightly broken or cracked.
 So, the standard practice is to add extra tiles onto your order to make sure you have enough tiles to go around - this is called wastage.

-Typically, it’s advised to add 10% more tiles to your order, but in rooms with complex shapes like bathrooms with hidden boxes or shower alcoves, it's better to allow for 15% wastage.
 If you're tiling multiple rooms and want a seamless flow, it’s again worth adding 15% extra, especially if the rooms are different shapes and sizes.
-For example, hallways can be uneven compared to uniform kitchen or dining areas, leading to more cuts and potential wastage.
+For example, hallways or utility areas with steps or alcoves can be uneven compared to uniform kitchen or dining areas, leading to more cuts and potential wastage.

 Calculating the number of tiles needed for your project is essential to ensure a smooth and successful installation.
 By accurately determining the quantity of tiles required, you can avoid unnecessary delays and wastage.
 Whether you’re fitting big or small tiles in your home, here are some considerations you should keep in mind when you’re planning ahead for your project: